 Be Careful About What You Post on Social Media

 As tempting as it is to let friends and family know you’re okay after a crash, you should not post anything about your accident on social media until the case is resolved.
 Once you post about the wreck on social media, the insurance company may issue a subpoena for access to your entire account, including your private messages.

 Say you post about your car crash on social media, and your friend private messages you asking what happened.
 You say you didn’t see the driver coming.
 Even though you did not say it directly to the insurance company, they could potentially use those messages to shift your assigned fault.

 How Carter Mario Law Firm Fights For Your Recovery

 Navigating a car crash is hard enough without worrying about comparative negligence or fault redistribution.
 For that reason, anyone who has been seriously injured in a car crash should consider hiring an experienced car accident attorney from Carter Mario Law Firm as soon as possible.

 An attorney on your side can examine the evidence to help minimize your assigned fault and simultaneously provide the legal advice you need to prevent fault redistribution.
-Your attorney will handle all the stressors that come with a car crash so you can focus on your recovery.
+Your attorney will handle all the stressors that come with any personal injury lawsuits resulting from a car crash so you can focus on your recovery.